Bálint Balassi: Life

 In 1574 Valentinus was sent to the camp of Gáspár Bekes to assist him against Stephen Báthory; but his troops were encountered and scattered on the way there, and he himself was wounded and taken prisoner.
 His not very rigorous captivity lasted for two years, during which he accompanied Báthory where the latter was crowned as King of Poland.
 He returned to Hungary soon after the death of his father, Joannes Balassa.

-In 1584 he married his cousin, Krisztina Dobó, the daughter of the valiant commandant, István Dobó of Eger.
+In 1584 he married his cousin, Krisztina Dobó, the daughter of the commandant, István Dobó of Eger.
 This became the cause of many of his subsequent misfortunes.
 His wife's greedy relatives nearly ruined him by legal processes, and when in 1586 he turned Catholic to escape their persecutions they slandered him, saying that he and his son had embraced Islam.
 His desertion of his wife and legal troubles were followed by some years of uncertainty, but in 1589 he was invited to Poland to serve there in the impending war with Turkey.
 This did not take place and after a spell in the Jesuit College of Braunsberg, Balassa, somewhat disappointed, returned to Hungary in 1591.
 In the 15 years war he joined the Army, and died at the siege of Esztergom-Víziváros the same year as the result of a severe leg wound caused by a cannonball.
 He is buried in Hybe in today's Slovakia.

 Balassa's poems fall into four divisions: hymns, patriotic and martial songs, original love poems, and adaptations from the Latin and German.
-They are all most original, exceedingly objective and so excellent in point of style that it is difficult even to imagine him a contemporary of Sebestyén Tinódi Lantos and Péter Ilosvay.
-But his erotics are his best productions.
-They circulated in manuscript for generations and were never printed until 1874, when Farkas Deák discovered a perfect copy of them in the Radványi library.
-For beauty, feeling and transporting passion. there is nothing like them in Magyar literature until we come to the age of Mihály Csokonai Vitéz and Sándor Petőfi.
+His manuscript was circulated for generations but never printed until 1874, when Farkas Deák discovered a copy of them in the Radványi library.
 Balassa was also the inventor of the strophe which goes by his name.
 It consists of nine lines a a b c c b d d b, or three rhyming pairs alternating with the rhyming third, sixth and ninth lines.

-Awareness of Valentinus Balassa remains remarkably low among Slovaks—despite the fact that his life and work are deeply rooted in the territory of present-day Slovakia.
-Born in Zvolen, raised in Detva, Fiľakovo, and Liptovský Hrádok, Balassi spent much of his life in the northern regions of historical Upper Hungary and died near Esztergom.
-Yet in Slovak cultural memory, he is either barely known or regarded merely as a “Hungarian poet.”